A guest post by Paulina Sygulska Tenner, co-founder & director at GrantTree Limited.

 If there are no relevant one-off theme-specific competition calls currently open, consider Smart Awards, with up to £250k worth of match funding available per project.
 This is an ongoing call with deadlines every second month throughout the year (upcoming deadline: 27.03).

-If you are early stage in your project and a small injection of cash (such as £25k) is all that you need to progress, look into Feasibility Studies, 75% match funded, with simpler application process.
+If you are at an early stage in your project and a small injection of cash (such as £25k) is all that you need to progress, look into Feasibility Studies, 75% match funded, with simpler application process.

 2. EU funds – big money for the hungry and the collaborative